top of page

 Working as a soloist, orchestral and chamber musician, Poppy performs extensively throughout the UK and internationally.
 Poppy studied Music at King's College London, graduating in 2014, followed by a Masters at the Royal Academy of Music in 2016.

-In 2021 Poppy released her debut album, Soliloquy with Ulysses Arts which features her own transcriptions of Bach and Hildegard of Bingen.
-The album was a huge success, with several tracks playlisted by both Spotify and Apple Music.
+In 2021 Poppy released her debut album, Soliloquy, with Ulysses Arts which features her own transcriptions of Bach and Hildegard of Bingen.

-In late 2022 she recorded a concerto written for her by Matthew Taylor with the BBC National Orchestra of Wales.
-This was broadcast on BBC Radio Three in 2024 andwill released on disc by Toccata Classics.
+Her most recent recording is Matthew Taylor’s Concertino with the BBC National Orchestra of Wales.
+The Concertino was written for Poppy in 2021.
+The recording was broadcast on BBC Radio Three in March 2024 and released on disc by Toccata Classics in June.

-In November 2022 she was a visiting artist at the University of Houston, Texas, where she gave several solo recitals, a masterclass, premièred music commissioned by the university and the Texas New Music Ensemble and gave lectures on her Bach transcriptions and building a freelance career.
+In November 2022 she was a visiting artist at the University of Houston, Texas, where she gave solo recitals, lectures, masterclasses and premièred music commissioned by the university and the Texas New Music Ensemble.
+Poppy returned to Texas in 2024 as a Guest Artist at the Texas New Music Festival where she premiered several new clarinet works, gave masterclasses and lectures.

-In 2023, Poppy was elected Associate of the Royal Academy of Music.
+Poppy was elected Associate of the Royal Academy of Music in 2023.

 Job_0113 copy.jpg